AlissaClemence21/pf-alissa/README.md

 # pf-alissa
-This repo contains the work I have done during my MSc of Business Analytics The following projects are:
+This repo contains the work I have done during my MSc of Business Analytics and my MSc thesis research project on stock price forecasting
+The following projects are:
 1. Spotify API project
 2. Airbnb Webscrapping engine